outerbounds/metaflow-checkpoint-examples/cifar_distributed/README.md

 # Distributed Training of Vision Models on CIFAR-10 with PyTorch DDP

+This examples showcases how users can train a vision model on CIFAR-10 using PyTorch's Distributed Data Parallel (DDP) (multi-node).
+The flow uses the `@checkpoint` decorator to save the model's state periodically so that it can reload it when the execution gets interrupted.
+It also showcases how the model can then be used for testing in subsequent steps.

 ## Setup

 1. If you are running OSS Metaflow install `pip install metaflow`; If you are runnning it on the Outerbounds Platform, run `pip install outerbounds`